dgroomes/my-software/java/my-intellij-plugin/README.md

   the built HTTP server which is usually used for serving static assets, but you can just do whatever you want with it.
   But this opens up your project data potentially more than you thought.
 Let's just keep the control inside the IDE to actually click the button.
-* [ ] Delete the "open files" UI components.
+* [x] DONE Delete the "open files" UI components.
 Redundant.
 I don't need to perfect the UX, but I do want to discover improvements and implement them as I see them.